b1t00011100/DVLLM-lab/README.md

 `python init_db.py`
 `python set_rolesdb.py`

-This will setup Database and
+This will setup Database

+Create a `.env` or `cp .env.example .env` and set your own values.

 ### 4. Run the application
 `python app.py`